Lighting Up Paxton is the online home and social media name of the locally known Johnson Christmas Display in Paxton, Illinois.

 My senior year of college in late 2010 I watched a YouTube video from a Utah resident named Richard Holdman who synchronized his Christmas lights to the song Amazing Grace.
 I had seen another viral video like this in 2005 while in high school, but Richard's classical presentation of lights and color changes to red and green gave me a renewed interest in the idea of synchronizing my own display to music.

 Soon after Christmas of that year I used some of the money I had saved working during the summers to buy all the red and green lights I could find in the 75% off clearance sales.
-Combined with the clear lights I already had, I would be in the position to hopefully pull off this new goal of synchronizing my display to music.
+This is a much more difficult feat to pull off today as stores are better at maintaining efficient inventory, but I certainly capitalized in 2010.
+Now stocked full of boxes of red and green, and the clear lights I already had, I would be in the position to hopefully pull off this new goal of synchronizing my display to music.

 Through 2011 I continued to study the logistics and methods of creating a synchronized light display, watching how-to videos, reading through websites, and joining online Christmas enthusiast forums like Planet Christmas.
-The final purchase I had to make was the control system from Light-O-Rama in late 2011 that would allow the computer software I had been using to communicate with all of the lights.
+I also started synchronizing the lights to a few songs I picked out by learning how to use software from a company called Light-O-Rama.
+The final purchase I had to make was the control system from Light-O-Rama in late 2011 that would allow the computer software to communicate with all of the lights.

 I spent nearly two months during the fall preparing all the new display items and control boxes.
 One thing I underestimated was the time to layout the nearly 5000 feet of new extension cords a synchronized light display takes to function.
 With all of the learning curves I was trying to overcome with this new idea, I finally flipped the switch on my first synchronized light display a week late on December 9, 2011.